-We next repeat the empirical tests on the sample of firms that are present both in the 2008 and the 2005 BEEPS, employing equation (2) and the Heckman selection-corrected version of it.
+We next repeat the empirical tests on the sample of firms that are present either in the 2008 and the 2005 BEEPS, employing equation (2) and the Heckman selection-corrected version of it.
 This allows us to account for the changing composition of firms that select themselves out of the application process, going from the peak to the trough of the credit cycle.
-In other words, the information on whether firms do not apply for credit because they don't need it, or because they are discouraged, and how that changes over time, is used eliminate the potential contamination of our estimates by the correlation between credit needs and bank financial health.
-These results are reported in Table 8.
-The simple correlation between the probabilities of being constrained in 2005 and 2008 is 0.63, implying that variations in past credit constraints explain a large part of the variation in current ones.
-13 In this specification, only Tier 1 capital seems to matter for credit constraints, once the effect of demand for credit is eliminated (Panel A).
-Similar to the full sample, once we weigh the probability of firms doing business with a particular bank by the number of branches the bank has in the locality of the firm, the effect of low Tier 1 capital ratio on rejection probabilities becomes larger and significant at the 1% level (Panel B).
+In other words, the information on whether firms do not apply for credit because they don't need it, or because they are discouraged, and how that changes over time, is used to eliminate the potential contamination of our estimates by the correlation between credit needs and bank financial health.
+These results are reported in Table 8.16 In this specification, only Tier 1 capital seems to matter for credit constraints, once the effect of demand for credit is eliminated (Panel A).
+Similar to the full sample, once we weigh the probability of firms doing business with a particular bank by the number of branches the bank has in the locality of the firm, the effect of low Tier 1 capital ratio on rejection probabilities becomes larger and significant at the 5% level (Panel B).
+In addition, lower capital ratios are also associated with higher rejection probabilities - a two standard deviations decrease in this variable results in a 24% higher rejection probability.
 Importantly, we confirm that not accounting for selection introduces downward bias.
 This time, once year effects are eliminated, the sign of the inverse of Mill's ratio is generally negative, implying that unobservables which increase the probability of needing bank credit, also decrease the probability of being constrained in credit markets.